malach-it/boruta_auth/guides/provider_integration.md

   end
 ```

-Here all OAuth flows should be up and running !
+Here all OAuth flows should be up and running!

 ## 5. OpenID Connect